 That’s the situation we’re in today.

 The effect of indefinite copyright on culture

 Today, a company gets to hold a monopoly on their creation for generations.
 Art, culture, and science, all of which develop through building on and transforming previous work, are chilled outside of large companies with large legal teams.
-Creations like Mickey Mouse, who was created almost a century ago, or The Lord of the Rings, which was written half a century ago, are used to extract rent that goes into the pockets of people who didn’t even create those things.
+Creations like Mickey Mouse, who was created almost a century ago, or The Lord of the Rings, which was written over half a century ago, are used to extract rent that goes into the pockets of people who didn’t even create those things.

 Does Walt Disney the man profit from Mickey Mouse?
 No, because he’s long dead.
 Does J.R.R.
 Tolkien profit from The Lord of the Rings?
 No, he’s long dead too.

 Should Tolkien’s son have the right to profit indefinitely and exclusively from his father’s work?
 Should a corporation profit indefinitely and exclusively from an intangible character?
 Or should these creations, with their creators long dead, be freed to the public to become part of our shared cultural heritage?